-As nobody knows how to sustain a Brain in a Jar or safely switch it with another body in Real Life yet, it tends to not show up in the high-end of Mohs Scale of Science Fiction Hardness, unless its a dead brain being taken for study and autopsy without consent.
-Lighter and more comical portrayals have the brainless body survive without a brain, just acting like an complete idiot.
+As nobody knows how to sustain a Brain in a Jar or safely switch it with another body in Real Life yet, it tends to not show up in hard science fiction, unless it's a dead brain being taken for study and autopsy without consent.
+Lighter and more comical portrayals have the brainless body survive without a brain, just acting like a complete idiot.

 A sub-trope of Body Snatcher and Organ Theft, though the latter generally concerns organs that can be transplanted in Real Life (usually kidneys).
 Compare and contrast Brain Transplant, which is usually when the brain is transplanted consensually, but they can overlap.
-If the only reason the brain is stolen is to be eaten, it's Brain Food, and if the brain is physically tampered with, it's Lobotomy.
-Can be used to perform a Kill and Replace
+If the only reason the brain is stolen is to be eaten, it's Brain Food, and if the brain is physically tampered with, it's a lobotomy.
+Can be used to perform a Kill and Replace.

-- A full-head version happens at the end of Phantom Blood, where Dio Brando as a head decapitates Jonathan Joestar and puts his head on his body.
-He's sealed away for almost a century until the events of Stardust Crusaders where he becomes the Big Bad again using Jonathan's body.
+- A full-head version happens at the end of Phantom Blood when Dio Brando (as a head) decapitates Jonathan Joestar and puts his head on his body.
+He's sealed away for almost a century until the events of Stardust Crusaders, when he becomes the Big Bad again using Jonathan's body.

-- Inverted in Battle Tendency: After having his body destroyed, the brain of Esidisi pulls off a desperate last move of hijacking Suzi Q's body so he can give his allies enough time for their own plans.
+- Inverted in Battle Tendency.
+After having his body destroyed, the brain of Esidisi pulls off a desperate last move of hijacking Suzi Q's body so that he can give his allies enough time for their own plans.

-- In Seven Soldiers of Victory, Neh-Buh-Loh was charged with killing Misty Kilgore and bringing her brain back to Queen Gloriana.
+- In Seven Soldiers, Neh-Buh-Loh was charged with killing Misty Kilgore and bringing her brain back to Queen Gloriana.
 Unable to do it, he instead brought stole the brain of a telepath and offered that to Gloriana instead.

-- Superman: This is the Ultra-Humanite's gimmick-originally a Genius Cripple, he surgically transfers his brain into better bodies.
-He normally uses an albino gorilla, but has also put his brain in an actress and a T-rex.
-During Power Girl's series he tried to put his brain in her body to gain her Kryptonian powers.
+- Superman: This is the Ultra-Humanite's gimmick.
+Originally a Genius Cripple, he surgically transfers his brain into better bodies.
+He normally uses a Killer Gorilla, but has also put his brain in an actress and a T. rex.
+In Power Girl, he tries to put his brain in Power Girl's body to gain her Kryptonian powers.

-- After Professor X dies, the Red Skull graverobs his brain and revives it so he can put it in his own head.
-This gives him the professor's psychic powers, and transforms him into the Red Onslaught.
+- After Professor X dies in Avengers vs. X-Men, the Red Skull grave-robs his brain and revives it so he can put it in his own head in Uncanny Avengers.
+This gives him the professor's psychic powers and transforms him into the Red Onslaught.

 - In New X-Men, Martha Johansson was an innocent mutant runaway who was kidnapped by the U-Men, who removed her brain from her body and placed it in a tank in order to force her to do their bidding.